sparkmeter/nquery/README.md

 [![Latest version](https://img.shields.io/crates/v/nquery.svg?style=flat)](https://crates.io/crates/nquery)

 # nquery
-Query and explore jobs on your Nomad clusters.
+Query and explore jobs on your Nomad clusters from the comfort of the command line.

-The output is raw JSON, to facilitate integration with command line tooling, such as [`jq`](https://stedolan.github.io/jq/).
+The output is raw JSON, to facilitate integration with tooling such as [`jq`](https://stedolan.github.io/jq/).

 ## Usage